hemangikakirde/New_York_Airbnb_Analysis/README.md

 # Airbnb NYC Listings Analysis

 ## Overview
-This project analyzes the New York City Airbnb dataset to uncover insights about pricing, availability, and neighborhood trends.
+This project analyzes the New York City Airbnb dataset to uncover insights about pricing, availability, and neighbourhood trends.
 The dataset contains detailed information about Airbnb listings in NYC, including location, price, room type, and availability.
-The goal of this analysis is to understand the factors influencing Airbnb prices and availability across different neighborhoods in NYC.
+The goal of this analysis is to understand the factors influencing Airbnb prices and availability across different neighbourhoods in NYC.

 ## Dataset